United States Regiments & Batteries > Delaware

 Battle of Antietam

 The regiment was commanded by Captain David L. Stricker.
-It lost 12 killed, 44 wounded and 2 missing in fighting around the Sunken Road (Bloody Lane).
+It lost 12 men killed, 44 wounded and 2 missing in fighting around the Sunken Road (Bloody Lane).

 From the monument on the Antietam battlefield: